Rumindu/my-notes/React/React by Jonas Schmedtman notes/5 - Working With Components Props and JSX/36creatingAndReusingAComponent.md

 * In react we are creating *Components* using *functions*.
-* InReact there is 2 important 2 rules, when we create Components as Function.
+* In React there is 2 important 2 rules, when we create Components as Function.
   1. First function name start with **Uppercase**.
   2. Function needs to **return** some **markup**. usually in the form of JSX.
 But we can return `null` also.
 Here just return `<h2>`
 ```js